TheNormalestPeep/calculator-python/README.md

 # calculator-python
-A calculator made entirely with Python
+A calculator made entirely with Python.
+That's it.